 3. Damage Resistant

 This is one of the primary reasons for QR Codes’ invention.
 The automobile industry used barcodes on spare parts.
-But, the factory environment resulted in wear and tear of the barcode.
+However, the factory environment resulted in wear and tear of the barcode.

 This resulted in the barcodes being no longer scannable, causing delays and inefficiencies.